-When I was a child, this was one of my first yarn project tools which I made many, many hot pads, bracelets, hot plate trivets, even a small rug.
+When I was a child, this was one of my first yarn project tools which I used to make many, many hot pads, bracelets, hot plate trivets, even a small rug.
 Anyways, a large skein of a variegated yarn provides many hours of fun for someone who is interested in working with yarn.
 I called my spool knitting, “cattailing”, I guess because it looked kind of like a cat’s tail when being knitted through my spool.
 Not sure if anyone else ever used that name or even heard of “cattailing”!?!?

 Here’s a brief description of how to use a Knitting Nancy – Typically, a knitting spool uses 4 brads/nails/dowels, but depending on the size of the spool you choose, you could knit with 6 or 8 nails.
 Your brads/nails should be evenly spaced on the top of your spool.
 Begin by dropping your yarn through the spool hole from top to bottom and let it dangle out the bottom by about a couple of inches.
 Enough to be able to grab it and tug gently on it until your cat’s tail is exposed through the bottom of your spool!!

-The “casting on” technique involves wrapping your yarn in a clock-wise fashion BUT you will be wrapping each brad/nail in a counter-clockwise technique.
+The “casting on” technique involves wrapping your yarn in a clock-wise fashion BUT when doing the actual “knitting” technique, you will be wrapping each brad/nail in a counter-clockwise technique.
 Once you have completed the “casting on” technique for each nail, you will simply wrap the yarn again (clock-wise) on the outside of each brad/nail above the loops you just cast on.
 After completing this second wrap, hold the yarn strand along the outside of your spool with your thumb to keep your wrap taut.
 Using a knitting needle or crochet hook, grab the bottom loop and lift it over the top yarn wrap.
 Do this around for each brad/nail and then pull gently on the “cat tail”.
 Wrap your yarn again around all your brads/nails, hold your yarn strand with your thumb on the outside of your spool, lift the bottom loop over each top wrap on all brads/nails, and pull gently on the tail.
 Continue making your knitting in this way and before you know it, you will be seeing a colorful, knitted tube/coil coming out the bottom of your spool.